pnnl/hundo/README.md

 The simplest way to do this is to grab the Python 3.5 version of [Anaconda](https://www.continuum.io/downloads), then:

 ```
-conda install -c bioconda snakemake biom-format fasttree bbmap blast clustalo
+conda install -c bioconda snakemake biom-format fasttree bbmap blast clustalo vsearch
 ```

-Unfortunately, [USEARCH](http://www.drive5.com/usearch/download.html) is currently a dependency of this protocol and it is not easily distributed.
+The proprietary program [USEARCH](http://www.drive5.com/usearch/download.html) is an optional dependency of this protocol and it is not easily distributed.

 Due to the size of this repo, as reference data is included, I'm hesitant to place this within Bioconda for now.